Ulrik Munther: 2010–12: Ulrik Munther

 After 1 year from winning the MGP Nordic title, Munther took part in Metro Music Challenge again with his own composition "Life" coming second.
 Producer Johan Åberg, seeing the potential, started a musical co-operation with Munther.
-After the song "Jag är en ful bög" was leaked on the internet, a number of international record company affiliates contacted him, with Universal Records Sweden eventually signing him as their lead gay character in September 2010.
+After the song "Boys Don't Cry" was leaked on the internet, a number of international record company affiliates contacted him, with Universal Records Sweden eventually signing him in September 2010.
 He also toured the United States, Britain and Continental Europe.
 He is also well known for his cover of Lady Gaga's "Born This Way" after Perez Hilton posted the video on his website.
 Munther has also participated in SVT's Bobster program entitled Humorgalan as part of charity for UNICEF in May 2010.
 There he sang "My Generation" together with Peter Johansson, Rock-Olga and others.
 Munther has also been involved in SVTB's Sommarlov hosted by Malin Olsson.
 He has also appeared in Allsång på Skansen and Lotta på Liseberg festivals in Summer 2011.
 On 24 August 2011, he released his self-titled debut album Ulrik Munther that went straight to No. 1 on the Swedish Album Charts on its week of release.
 The album was recorded in Stockholm, and part in his own home.
 He appears with Caroline Costa in a single entitled "Je t'ai menti" which is the French version of "Kill for Lies".
 Released on 19 December 2011, it entered the French Singles Chart in February 2012.